HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/configuring_ldap_multiple_docker.md

     SearchFilter
     :   SearchFilter Modify the search filter if needed.
 The defaults work well with Domino LDAP.

     You can make other changes to the business cards configuration if needed at this time.
-When finished, save and close the file.

 8. When finished, save and close the UserInfoConfig.xml file.